PoonLab/covizu/README.md

 1. Sequences are bulk downloaded from the GISAID database.
 All developers have signed the GISAID data access agreement, and sequences are not being re-distributed.

-2. Sequences are aligned pairwise against the SARS-COV-2 reference genome using the Procrustean method implemented in [gotoh2](http://github.com/ArtPoon/gotoh2).
+2. Sequences are aligned pairwise against the SARS-COV-2 reference genome using the Procrustean method implemented in [gotoh2](http://github.com/ArtPoon/gotoh2) - see `updater.py`.
 This module provides a method that progressively updates an existing alignment file with new sequence records, avoiding the re-alignment of previously released genomes.

 3. Sequences are filtered using `filtering.py` for entries that are derived from non-human sources, incomplete genomes, and genomes that contain >5% fully ambiguous base calls (`N`s).